Nimdy/VRising_Dedicated_Docker_Server/readme.md

 Visit https://github.com/StunlockStudios/vrising-dedicated-server-instructions for additionall json configuration settings.

-# Menu system coming soon for Linux Users only
+# Menu system coming soon for Linux Users only NOT done yet... just follow the steps below without using the menu system and you will be fine

 ## Server Hosting Provided By DigitalOcean